 Movements through Yemen

 Since the emergence of the COVID-19 pandemic, migration flows have witnessed a significant decline across all migratory corridors affecting the East and Horn of Africa (EHoA) region, along with directional changes in trajectories.
-Between January and June 2021, the Eastern Route - the most relevant in terms of volume and characteristics - reported a decrease of 93 per cent, with only around 1,820 new arrivals from the Horn of Africa tracked along the coast of Yemen, as compared to the first half of 2019 (IOM, 2021).
+Between January and June 2021, the Eastern Route - the most relevant in terms of volume and characteristics - reported a decrease of 88 per cent, with only around 9,989 new arrivals from the Horn of Africa tracked along the coast of Yemen, as compared to the first half of 2019 (IOM, 2021c).
 Due to mobility restrictions and border closures migrants are often unable to continue their journey as well as return home.
-By the end of May 2021, it was estimated that over 32,700 migrants were stranded in Yemen, 2,697 in Djibouti and 300 in Somalia (IOM, 2021).
+By the end of October 2021, it was estimated that nearly 30,000 migrants were stranded in Yemen, 80 in Djibouti and 500 in Somalia (IOM, 2021d).